 The human body is capable of remarkable things, and yet, it is a delicate and complex instrument that requires routine upkeep.
 Kinesiology—the scientific study of body movement (human or otherwise)—is concerned with both the remarkable and the routine.
-When you pursue a degree in kinesiology, you are pursuing a greater understanding of anatomy, physiology, motor function, and overall wellness.
+When you pursue a degree in kinesiology or online kinesiology degree, you are pursuing a greater understanding of anatomy, physiology, motor function, and overall wellness.
 You’ll also study subjects like biomechanics, pathology and nutrition.

 An important note before we proceed.
 Much of the information presented here applies not only to your kinesiology degree but to an array of similar, sometimes even interchangeable, courses of study.
 Among them may be Exercise Science, Physical Education or Athletic Training.
 Your options, and the name of your degree program, may vary from one school to another.